pupil-labs/pupil-docs/src/invisible/explanation/publications.md

 For guidance on citing **Pupil Core** please see [here](/core/academic-citation).

 ## Publications from Pupil Labs
-Pupil Labs has published several papers including white papers as well as peer reviewed papers on eye tracking algorithms.
+Pupil Labs has published several papers including white papers as well as peer-reviewed papers on eye tracking algorithms.
 Below they are listed chronologically:

 #### [Pupil: an open source platform for pervasive eye tracking and mobile gaze-based interaction](https://arxiv.org/pdf/1405.0006)